 At this time, we do not accept court-ordered community service hours.

 A few notes on animal care volunteering: feeding, cleaning, and socializing with our animals is a very popular volunteer task.
-Animal care positions may not be available for several months - we tend to have positions open seasonally, as college semesters end or as high school students go back to school in the fall.
+Animal care positions may not be available right away - we tend to have positions open seasonally, as college semesters end or as high school students go back to school in the fall.
 If this is something you are passionate about, please feel welcome to check back in at another point in the year to see if spaces are available.
 Animal care volunteering does have some limitations based on species - only dedicated, conscientious, long-term and Curator-approved volunteers may get to work with the birds of prey, for instance.
-Our raptor policy is here.

 Thank you for your interest in completing your Eagle Scout project for Tanglewood Nature Center and Museum.
 We occasionally have appropriate projects ready for Eagle Scouts to take on.
 To see if we have a project available that suits your talents and hobbies, please contact Bridget, who is the Volunteer Coordinator.